andyroo2000/localization-talk/README.markdown

-# Spectacle Boilerplate

-## Reference

-The Spectacle core API is available at [https://github.com/FormidableLabs/spectacle/blob/master/README.markdown](https://github.com/FormidableLabs/spectacle/blob/master/README.markdown).
+# Localization Talk Slides

 ## Development

-After downloading the boilerplate, your first order of business is to open terminal and run `npm install`
+After downloading this repo, your first order of business is to open terminal and run `npm install`

-Next, run `rm -R .git` to remove the existing version control.

 Then, to start up the local server, run `npm start`